gharials/dev-path/docs/internet-web/web-pages.md

 In this page, we will learn about the fundamental building blocks of a web page.
 These days, real web pages are not developed exactly in this style.
 However, a programmer must have a clear idea about the concepts, because they are fundamental.
 All other techniques, like [React](../building-softwares/react-js.md) are based on it.

+!!! abstract "How to read this page"

+    After reading each section, make sure you can do the exercises in the section on your own any time.

 ## The fundamental building blocks of a web page

 A web page is made up of the following fundamental building blocks: